autodidaddict/ponymud/README.md

-# Pony Chat
+# PonyMUD
-Adapted from the TCP Listener example in the Pony language samples.
-This is my first Pony application and I used it as an experiment to see what it looks like to build an actor-based, multi-user interactive system.

-Because I'm old as dirt and still have fond memories of MUDs, I chose to model the networking on text-based, telnet input.
+A text adventure game written in Pony as a learning exercise to become more familiar with the language and to use as an illustration for various language concepts.
+In every way possible, the aim of PonyMUD is to harness the power of the actor model and completely asynchronous processing.